 In most cases, foreigners entering Bahrain will be required to have a Bahraini sponsor to support their visa application.
 Sponsors can be an individual, a company or an institution.
 In most cases, it will be the expat's employer.

 Foreigners visiting Bahrain for holiday or those on a short fact-finding trip prior to accepting an expat contract will need to apply for a tourist visa.
 Some travellers will be entitled to a visa upon arrival at the airport in Bahrain, providing that they are in possession of a valid passport and an onward or return ticket.

 Visitors ineligible for a visa on arrival must pre-arrange their visa, either through the eVisa system or by application through a Bahraini embassy.
 These applications must be supported by a sponsor.
-Those without a contact in Bahrain may be able to use a travel agency, national embassy or the Directorate of Tourism at the Ministry of Information in Bahrain as a sponsor.
+Those without a contact in Bahrain may be able to use a travel agency or hotel as their sponsor.

 Business visas for Bahrain

 Business visas are issued to those visiting Bahrain for business and representing a company.
 Those in possession of a business visa are only permitted to carry out official company business while in the Kingdom.
 They are not entitled to look for alternative employment or take up any form of employment with another company in Bahrain.

 Most expats moving to Bahrain have been lured to the Kingdom by a lucrative job offer.